ST. LOUIS SISTER CITIES PROGRAM

 Who We Are:

-Formed in the summer of 1994, St. Louis, Senegal, is St. Louis’ first African affiliation.
+Formed in the summer of 1994, Saint-Louis, Senegal, is St. Louis’ first African affiliation.
 Senegal is the westernmost country on the African continent.
-Plans for educational, tourist, cultural, and business exchanges are developing to facilitate links between various institutions in both cities.
+Over the years, educational, tourist, cultural, and business exchanges have developed to facilitate links between various institutions in both cities.

-Linked to Dakar, Senegal’s capital city, by railway, St. Louis was once the capital of French West Africa.
+Linked to Dakar, Senegal’s capital city, by railway, Saint-Louis was once the capital of French West Africa.
 The city lies at the mouth of the Senegal River, and it is the transportation hub for the agricultural Senegal River valley.
-St. Louis offers a glimpse into the past, with its large old houses displaying wrought-iron railings and wooden balconies which still bear characteristics of the colonial period.
+Saint-Louis offers a glimpse into the past, with its large old houses displaying wrought-iron railings and wooden balconies which still bear characteristics of the colonial period.
 The city hugs the mainland, an island, and also part of the Langue de Barbarie peninsula at the mouth of the Senegal River.
 Two smaller bridges link the island to the peninsula.
-Today, St. Louis is a fishing community, referred to as Guet N’Dor, which is home to 125, 000 residents who come from a diverse ethnic group.
+Today, Saint-Louis is a fishing community, referred to as Guet N’Dor, which is home to 125,000 residents who come from a diverse ethnic group.
 The Wolof, Serer, Fulani, Diola, Manding, and Sarakole are common.
 The life expectancy is only 47 years of age.

 The climate is tropical, with a wet season during the months of June through September, along with high humidiy.
 Precipitation decreases after October, and tornadoes occur at the beginning and the end of the rainy season.
 Average January temperatures range between 64-79 degrees Fahrenheit, and September finds temperatures anywhere between 75 and 90 degrees.